 Signs your iron needs cleaning

-- The iron drags instead of glides on the fabric
+The iron drags instead of glides on fabric

-How to clean iron in 10 different ways
+How to clean an iron in 10 different ways

 The best way to clean an iron depends on how bad the situation is.
 Some experimentation may be necessary, but be sure to review your iron’s user manual first to see if there are specific instructions, warnings, or even details on whether or not your iron has a built-in anti-limescale system.

-Once you’re done with that, you can jump into trying the tips below and look forward to having a clean iron soleplate!
+Once you’re done with that, you can jump into trying the tips below and look forward to having a clean iron plate!

 1. Make a cleaning paste using baking soda